White Maiden History

 report and stability tests, which soon followed the fitting of the new and

-latest Yamaha 60 HP Long Shaft Eco Tech Outboard Engines.
+latest Yamaha 60 HP Long Shaft Eco Tech Outboard Engines (I now have the

 Then she came indoors for completion and modification to my